The rates of growth in an acylindrically hyperbolic group: Continuity of the growth rate

 To see that, order the forbidden elements in $B_m$ as $w_1, w_2, \cdots$.
 Choose admissible separators $u_1, u_2, \cdots$.
 First, construct $C(w_1)$ using the separators we chose.
 Next, if $w_2$ is already contained in $C(w_1)$, then disregard it.
 Also, if $(w_2,u_2)$ is parallel to one of the tails in $T(w_1)$, then disregard $w_2$ also.
 Otherwise, construct $C(w_2)$ and keep it.
 If $w_3$ is contained in $C(w_1)$ or $C(w_2)$; or $(w_3,u_3)$ is parallel to one of the tails of $T(w_1)$ or $T(w_2)$, then disregard $w_3$.
 Otherwise, construct $C(w_3)$ and keep it, and so on.
 By the claim we have shown, those $C(w)$'s are mutually disjoint such that for any forbidden element $v \in B_m$, either $v$ is contained in one of the $C(w)$'s we have, or $(v,u)$ is parallel to one of the tails of the $T(w)$'s.

-To finish the proof, for a separator $u$, as we said in the paragraph before Lemma \ref{4.6}, there are at most $D$ distinct forbidden elements $w_i$ such that $(w_i,u)$ and $(w_j,u)$ are parallel, therefore, the union of those $C(w)$'s contains at least $\frac{1}{D}$ of the forbidden elements in $B_m$.
-But since in each $C(w)$, there are at least as many non-forbidden elements as forbidden elements, we conclude in $B_m$,
+To finish the proof, by Lemma \ref{lemma.tail}, the union of those $C(w)$'s contains at least $\frac{1}{\D}$ of the forbidden elements in $B_m$.
+But since in each $C(w)$, there are more non-forbidden elements than forbidden elements (by one), we conclude that in $B_m$,